ShootingStar91/compressionstudy/documentation/testing.md

 | testDrawing.bmp (307 kb)| Huffman coding         | 20.11 %             |
 | testDrawing.bmp (307 kb)| Lempel-Ziv-Welch       | 3.984 %             |

 These results show the difference in the algorithms very well.
 In natural language of Alice in Wonderland, Lempel-Ziv-Welch is more effective.
-However, when compressing a file with random data, there is no repeating patterns for LZW to find, and thus it fails to compress the file at all, whereas Huffman Coding gets the file to 75.12%, since it's more interested in individual characters and their frequencies.
+However, when compressing a file with random data, there is no repeating patterns for LZW to find, and thus it fails to compress the file at all, whereas Huffman Coding gets the file to 75.12%, since it's more interested in individual bytes and their frequencies.

 The bitmap file achieves great compression ratios from both algorithms, LZW manages to get it to less than 4% from the original size, which is impressive.
 The file is very simple drawing with some brush strokes and only a couple different colours.
 If the file had a lot more colours and varying shapes, the compression would certainly be lower.